xanathar/pci-info/README.md

 - (2) = The PCI location on this enumerator might not support multiple PCI segments/domains correctly.
 - (3) = Apparently most of the devices in Apple silicon Macs are not PCI/PCIe.
 As such PCI enumeration on Apple silicon computers return quite a short list.
 - (4) = Usage of the `WindowsWmiPciEnumerator` requires enabling the optional `enum_win32_wmi` feature.
+- (5) = This enumerator can also run on a copy of the `proc` file system to perform offline enumeration for tests or forensics.

 # Features